nod-ai/llm-dev/llama_benchmarking.md

-# How to benchmark Llama 3.1 TP1 Unsharded
+# How to benchmark Llama 3.1
 In order to benchmark Llama 3.1 prefill and decode, you will need these artifacts for unsharded (TP=1) benchmarks:

 1. irpa file(s)